AgnesePortera/cplusplus-concurrency/Communication_cv-futures/communication.md

     + [Exception using std::futures](#exception-using-std--futures)
     + [std::shared_futures](#std--shared-futures)

-# Communication between thread using condition variables and futures
+# Communication between threads using condition variables and futures
 There is the need to comunicate between threads for specific event occurence, without a continuous check on condition for CPU saving.

 ## Condition variables